brotkrueml/schema/Documentation/Developer/Index.rst

 provides the possible properties.
 There is also a **view helper** for each type that makes it easy to integrate the data into your website via a Fluid template.

-Special attention should be paid to the following points:
+Attention should be paid to the following points:

 * A web page can be characterised by different schema.org types as outlined in :ref:`this chapter <page-properties-webpage-type>`.
 The ``WebPage`` type is set automatically if the corresponding :ref:`configuration option <configuration-automaticWebPageSchemaGeneration>` is set.
-But it can always overriden manually with the desired type and properties.
+But it can always overridden manually with the desired type and properties.
   The chapter ":ref:`The WebPage type <web-page-type>`" is dedicated to this topic.
 * A breadcrumb does not only help the user to recognise the location of a particular page on the website.
 It is also helpful for search engines to understand the structure of your website.
-Google honors the website operator for making the :ref:`breadcrumb schema markup <breadcrumb>` available on a page with displaying it in the search result snippet.
+Google honors the website operator for using the :ref:`breadcrumb schema markup <breadcrumb>` on a page: It will be shown in the search result snippet.
 * The :ref:`main entity <main-entity-of-web-page>` of a web page indicates the primary entity.
 It can be set separately from a ``WebPage``.